 Sick Leave Conversion Letter of Agreement

-The parties to this agreement are the Marion County Business Services Department and Marion County (hereinafter, "the County") and SEIU Local 503, OPEU/MCEA Local 294 (hereinafter, "the Union").
+The parties to this agreement are Marion County (hereinafter, "the County") and SEIU Local 503, OPEU/MCEA Local 294 (hereinafter, "the Union").

 The purpose of the agreement is to allow the conversion of sick leave hours to personal holidays.